Normal 0 false false false EN-US X-NONE X-NONE

 “Whempf” was all he said.

-So, they ordered a chest scan and bimpo, 2 more clots in the lungs!
+So, they ordered a chest scan, bimpo, and 2 more lung clots!

-I lived because I had previous knowledge and quick reaction when the clock alarm sounded.
+I lived because of quick reaction when the clock alarm sounded from a CPR heavy

 Ignorance will cause an aftermath of pain, and the aftermath is huge.